Mixer001/TLE-Computer-Manual/README.md

 ---

 #### Write
 Writing a predefined number into the memory is the trickiest task so far.
-My method relies on addition and requires that at least one index has the value 0.
+The simplest method relies on addition and requires that at least one index has the value 0.

 | Command | - | Zero | Number | - | To |